 The Nebraska Affordable Care Act Medicaid expansion was an optional program offered to the state a few years back in order to expand the income bracket for Medicaid eligibility.
-The ACA Medicaid expansion was offered to all states in the country, yet only 31 and Washington D.C. opted in for the expansion.
-Unfortunately for Nebraska residents, Affordable Care Act Medicaid eligibility was not accepted by the state, and so any sort of expansion was not implemented.
-So, “What is the expansion of Medicaid anyway, and what would have changed?”
-In truth, the ACA expansion for Medicaid would have granted new applicants eligibility for affordable healthcare by extending the income requirements implemented.
-In the majority of the states that opted out of the expansion of Medicaid, one of the main reasons behind it dealt with budgetary issues.
-Federal provisions were granted to states that opted in for the ACA Medicaid expansion program in order to smooth the transition for new applicants who would be granted eligibility.
-However, there were still state costs that would be associated with the expansion.
-ACA Medicaid expansion cost to states was seemingly high for most, which is why they decided to decline the expansion.
-Unfortunately, declining the expansion of Medicaid benefits resulted in a loss for many states, Nebraska included.
-The new Obamacare Medicaid expansion details would have added over 40,000 residents, providing them with affordable healthcare coverage.
-For those wondering how Affordable Care Act eligibility for Medicaid would have changed if Nebraska opted in to the program, continue reviewing the sections provided below.
+The ACA Medicaid expansion was offered to all states in the country, yet only 31 and Washington D.C. opted in for the expansion at that time.
+Although the Nebraska legislature rejected the Medicaid expansion, Nebraska residents but the issue on the ballot and it was passed by the voters and implemented in August 2020.
+So, “What is the expansion of Medicaid anyway, and what changed?”
+In truth, the ACA expansion for Medicaid granted new applicants eligibility for affordable healthcare by extending the income requirements implemented.
+The new Obamacare Medicaid expansion details made an additional 90,000 residents, eligible to receive affordable healthcare coverage, and so far, more than 80,000 residents have signed up for the program.
+For those wondering how Affordable Care Act eligibility for Medicaid changed since Nebraska opted in to the program, continue reviewing the sections provided below.

-What does opting out of the Affordable Care Act Medicaid expansion mean for Nebraska?
+What does choosing the Affordable Care Act Medicaid expansion mean for Nebraska?

 To learn more about the ACA Medicaid expansion, download our guide.